-2. The Agency shall define, elaborate and coordinate the common projects of interest to the Union or a majority of Member States with regard to the areas referred to in paragraph 1.
+2. The Agency shall define, elaborate and coordinate common projects of interest to the Union and Member States with regard to the areas referred to in paragraph 1.
 The project definition shall set out the specific obligations and responsibilities of each participating industrial property office of the Member States and the Benelux Office for Intellectual Property.
-Throughout all phases of the common projects, the Agency shall consult with representatives from users.
+Throughout all phases of the common projects, the Agency shall consult with users' representatives.